jbprek/KubeWorks/CKAD/linuxfoundation/mock1.md

 The InitContainer should be using image busybox:1.31.0.
 Test your implementation for example using curl from a temporary nginx:alpine Pod.

-18. (CLUSTER IP Config)
-Task weight: 5%
+18. Task weight: 5%
 There seems to be an issue in Namespace mars where the ClusterIP service manager-api-svc should make the Pods of Deployment manager-api-deployment available inside the cluster.

 You can test this with curl manager-api-svc.mars:4444 from a temporary nginx:alpine Pod.
 Check for the misconfiguration and apply a fix.

-19. (Access Nodeport service, detect in which node pod is running) Task weight: 3%
+19. Task weight: 3%
    In Namespace jupiter you'll find an apache Deployment (with one replica) named jupiter-crew-deploy and a ClusterIP Service called jupiter-crew-svc which exposes it.
 Change this service to a NodePort one to make it available on all nodes on port 30100.

 Test the NodePort Service using the internal IP of all available nodes and the port 30100 using curl, you can reach the internal node IPs directly from your main terminal.
 On which nodes is the Service reachable?
 On which node is the Pod running?

-20 (Network policy)
-Task weight: 12%

-In Namespace venus you'll find two Deployments named api and frontend.
+20. Task weight: 12%  In Namespace venus you'll find two Deployments named api and frontend.
 Both Deployments are exposed inside the cluster using Services.
 Create a NetworkPolicy named np1 which restricts outgoing tcp connections from Deployment frontend and only allows those going to Deployment api.
 Make sure the NetworkPolicy still allows outgoing traffic on UDP/TCP ports 53 for DNS resolution.

 Test using: wget www.google.com and wget api:2222 from a Pod of Deployment frontend.